mnalis/nagios-local-multi/README.md

 Regexp for OK/CRITICAL can be defined per-file basis in /etc/nagios/local-multi.conf

+If file has "timestamp" in the name, it will also be checked that it was updated in last 48 hours.
+Files ending in ".tmp" or starting with "." are ignored.

 Examples for use:

 - simply redirect your cron output to file /var/spool/nagios-local-multi/cron